 - They add eggs.

-- Use pasteurized eggs.
+- Use the yolks of pasteurized eggs.

 - Use egg and drink anyway.